preciofishbone/OmniaDocsG2/release-notes/6.5/index.rst

 .. image:: workplace-megamenu-settings_url.png

-The action menu can include any action available in Omnia.
+The Action Menu can include any action available in Omnia.
 (The action button and action menu now share the same infrastructure).

 .. image:: workplace-actionmenu-settings.png